ip200/copa-2025/README.md

 The results will be stored in the *./results* folder with the corresponding tex formatted output in the *./results/experiment/tex* folder (e.g *./results/section_5_1_1/tex*)

+Please note that experiments for Section 5.1.2 are not possible to be shared here due to the large dataset size > 25 MB